The Best Foods to Eat for Weight Loss

 What To Do

-Consider how these 3 points vary from how you think about eating “healthy.”
+Consider how these 3 points vary from how you think about “healthy eating habits.”

 - How does this approach vary from what you’ve tried in the past?